Sarangarajan Ranganathan, MD

 - MD - 1990, Topiwala National Medical College, Mumbai

 - Pediatric Tumors: I have been involved in Children's Oncology group for several years and have been part of the Ewings sarcoma study as well as current hepatoblastoma reviewer for pathology.
 I am also the Institutional PI for Pathology for COG.
-I am part of a panel of International Pediatric Liver tumor Classification and member of the COG Liver tumor Subcommittee.
+As member of the COG, I am part of a panel of International Pediatric Liver tumor Classification and member of the COG Liver tumor Subcommittee.
 I also manage the weekly Tumor Board at CHP.

 - Pediatric Liver and small bowel transplant pathology and pathology of post-transplant complications including posttransplant lymphoproliferative diseases and smooth muscle tumors.